courtois-neuromod/task_stimuli/README.md

 When used with the option `--eyetracking` this software will start Pupil, and trigger the recording of the eye movie and detected pupil position, which outputs to the `output` folder in a BIDS-like way.
 Note that eyetracking data would require offline post/re-processing to be used and shared.

+When used with the option `--meg` this software will send triggers on the parallel port (lpt) to start/stop the MEG recording system.

 `utils` contains scripts to prepare movies in a reproducible way using the melt command line video editor in singularity.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)